aGhandhii/systemverilog-auto-lint-format/README.md

 ```
 Additional Resources: [More About Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

-## POSIX
+## UNIX

-Filename: `auto-lint-format-posix.sh`
+Filename: `auto-lint-format-unix.sh`

-This script runs the automated linting and formatting in a POSIX compliant shell.
+This script runs the automated linting and formatting in a UNIX compliant shell.
 If an error occurs while reformatting or linting, the output will be sent to `autolint_errors.txt`

 ## PowerShell